debarghyamukherjee/deep_nets/README.md

-# deep_nets
+# Sentiment Classification
-A Deep Learning Neural Network For Sentiment Classification
+A Deep Learning Neural Network Using TensorFlow For Sentiment Classification with Three Hidden Layers.